 Did you know?
 Bridgette Bar draws inspiration from French model and actress, Bridgette Bardot.

 Chef JP Pedhirney menu specializing on wood-fired cuisine as seen from the open kitchen showing wood-burning grill and a wood-and-gas pizza oven.
 Therefore, you’ll definitely want to try their wood-fired dishes.

 But first, make sure to start with some delicious french fries with garlic aioli.
 It was so good even my friend’s 3-year-old wanted seconds!

-Top picks were the Grilled Octopus, Lamb Sausage, Wood Roasted Half Duck and Pici All’Amatriciana!
+Top picks at Bridgette Bar were the Grilled Octopus, Lamb Sausage, Wood Roasted Half Duck and Pici All’Amatriciana!
 The duck was perfectly cooked medium

 It was actually my first time trying Pici All’Amatriciana, which is a thick hand-rolled pasta like a fat spaghetti with udon bite.
 Noodle lovers would love this!

 To end on a sweet note, be sure to get the Banana Fosters Cream Pie which has a mix of sweet, salty, creamy and crunchy all-in-one.
 Yum!